santoskate91/Terraform-aws/README.md

 # Terraform-aws

-    Terraform is IaC to build Infrastructure as Code this project build Demo AWS Landing Zone with terraform by 3 region.
+    Terraform is IaC to build Infrastructure as Code.
+    This project build Demo AWS Landing Zone with terraform by 3 region.

 ### Install setup Before Start